Rachel Yankey

+Yankey is best known for her long association with Arsenal Ladies, for whom she played 15 seasons over two separate spells, and is ranked among the Arsenal Ladies Legends.
+She is one of the most decorated players in women's football, winning the FA Women's National Premier League seven times, the FA WSL twice, the FA Women's Cup eleven times, the FA Women's Premier League Cup six times and the UEFA Women's Cup once, while playing for Arsenal and Fulham Ladies.

-Since making her debut in 1997, Yankey appeared on 129 occasions for England and at the time became the most capped player ever to play for England, ahead of male goalkeeper Peter Shilton with 125 (though this record has since been beaten by several female players).
+Since making her debut in 1997, Yankey appeared on 129 occasions for the England national team and at the time became the most capped player ever to play for England, ahead of male goalkeeper Peter Shilton with 125 (though this record has since been beaten by several female players).
 She was the second English female player, after Gillian Coultard, to make a century of international appearances.
 Yankey was part of the Great Britain squad for the 2012 London Olympics.

+From 2015 she hosted a CBeebies programme, Footy Pups.
+The programme ran for 2 series of thirty 15-minute episodes and was nominated for the 2017 Broadcast Award 'Best Children's Programme'.

 Early life

-Yankey began playing football as the only girl in a boys' team.
-Aged eight she shaved her hair off, pretending to be a boy called 'Ray' (an acronym of her birth names).
-She was able to play in the boys' team for two years before her real identity was discovered.
+Yankey grew up in west London with a white English mother; her Ghanaian father did not live with them.
+She began playing football as the only girl in a boys' team.
+Aged eight, she shaved her hair off, pretending to be a boy called "Ray" (an acronym of her birth names).
+Yankey was able to play in the boys' team for two years before her real identity was discovered.